To my one and only silly Badger,

 About two months ago, you added ‘Big Brother’ to your list of life accomplishments and so far have been playing your role spot on!
 You love your little Beatle and are very gentle with her, but prefer to spend your time with, big ‘Sis-tar’ as you like to call her, AKA Lexi.

-The two of your play so well together.
+The two of you play so well together.
 She has taught you all about the world of ‘imaginative play’ as you regularly talk out loud what your ‘characters’ are doing and the conversations they have with one another.
 Your characters range from the ‘little people farm animals, to the princesses, to the frozen dolls to squinkies to cars/trucks to the doll house people to your Tsum Tsum’s.
-You love to play the boys and Lexi and you will sit downstairs at the doll house and play for over an hour together.
+You love to play the ‘boys’.
+You and Lexi will sit downstairs at the doll house and play for over an hour together.

 With that said, you LOVE to play with cars and trucks and trains.
 You’ve always loved to lay down and play and you still love to do this–especially with the truck and boat (you love to back it up or sit on it and pretend to drive.
 You call it the Trailblazer and often ask where it is.